 - Pick one platform like Coinbase or Binance.

-- Fill in your information including email, password, and agree to the terms.
+- Fill in your information including email, and password, and agree to the terms.

-- Fill in personal details and ID for your identity verification.
+- Fill in your details and ID for your identity verification.

 - Setup two-factor-authentication for advanced security